latifkabir/BrightSTAR/StRoot/README.md

 - BrPicoMaker: Mini Tree maker out of Pico DST files.
 Modified based on another anallyzer's code.
 - StFmsJetAnalysisMaker: Based on Zhanwen's FMS jet analysis maker.
 - StFmsOFileMaker: Chris Dilks' FMS+RP DST maker
 - StMuRpsUtil: After burner for RP.
 Not available in STAR-CVS.
+The alignment and hot-strips list are for run 15 only.
+This will work only from top level directory of Bright STAR.